 Hack repair services

 The steps listed above could serve you as a DIY guide to recover your website from a hacking attack.
-But if you don’t have the time or you don’t trust yourself enough to do the job, you can hire an expert in fixing hacked Joomla sites.
+But if you don’t have the time or don’t trust yourself enough to do the job, you can hire an expert to fix hacked Joomla sites.
 It will cost you, but the time you will save could be worth the investment.
 Keep in mind that each minute your site is offline

 — or worse, online but losing reputation — could mean dollars that you lose.

 Here’s a list of services you could consider if you need to get your site back on track FAST.